hpe-storage/csi-driver/USING.md

 These instructions are provided as an example on how to use the HPE CSI Driver with the HPE Nimble Storage CSP.

 ### Test and verify volume provisioning
 The below YAML declarations are meant to be created with `kubectl create`.
-Either copy the content to a file on the host `kubectl` is being executed, or copy & paste into the terminal, like this:
+Either copy the content to a file on the host where `kubectl` is being executed, or copy & paste into the terminal, like this:

 ```
 kubectl create -f-